 Most members will want to send their prefixes to the route servers, and tag community 8550:8550 with them.
 Here is an example Cisco configuration which achieves this.

-We recommend that any network who have not explicitly built a policy forbidding multi-lateral peering, do connect to the route-servers.
+We recommend that any network with an open multi-lateral peering policy, do connect to the route-servers.

 To connect, you need to request that LONAP support configure your route-servers sessions.
 Please email support-at-lonap-dot-net to reach this team.